• Skip to primary navigation

 Description

-This quick and easy salad is filled with delicate, flaked crab, crunchy vegetables and a tangy dressing.
+This recipe for crab louie is a quick and easy salad and is filled with delicate, flaked crab, crunchy vegetables and a tangy dressing.
 It is the perfect main dish summer salad for lunch or dinner.

 Ingredients